cwendorf/Sourcebook/EASI/data-analysis/descriptives.md

 ### Obtaining Descriptive Statistics

-Type the following to get the mean and standard deviation for the variable.
+Get the mean and standard deviation for the variable.

 ```{r}
 (Outcome) |> describeMoments()